-Presentations are acceptable in sections: CR and ST. The applicable numeration code then becomes CRP or STP.
-In the case an accepted presentation contains any confidential or copyrighted material (graphs, photos, tables, et.), it is the author’s responsibility to obtain permission of the copyright owner.
+Presentations are acceptable in sections: R and ST. The applicable numerical code then becomes RP or STP.
+In the case an accepted presentation contains any confidential or copyrighted material (graphs, photos, tables, et.), it is the author’s responsibility to obtain the permission of the copyright owner.
 When that is not possible, the author should remove the copyrighted material and replace by the note “copyrighted material removed”.

 D. Topical Categories

-Papers, preprints and presentations in Sections CR and ST are assigned to the following topical categories:
+Papers, preprints, and presentations in Sections R and ST are assigned to the following topical categories:

 - Physics of Superconductivity